Infrastructure

 Why Modal Stands Out for AI Code Execution

-Modal's architecture is specifically engineered for AI workloads.
-The platform's custom container runtime, scheduler, and file system are optimized for the unique demands of AI code execution: fast cold starts, secure isolation, GPU acceleration, and dynamic scaling.
-Unlike general-purpose serverless platforms, Modal understands AI workload patterns and optimizes accordingly.
+Modal's architecture is specifically engineered for AI and machine learning workloads.
+The platform's AI-native container runtime, optimized filesystem, memory snapshotting, and multi-cloud capacity pool are built for the unique demands of AI execution, including fast cold starts and dynamic scaling that AI agents require.

 Developer Experience Without Compromise